 - Collision/Damage Waiver (sometimes called CDW, LDW or DW): this is not really insurance but a waiver in which the rental company agrees not to make a claim against you if your rental is stolen or damaged.
 It usually excludes various conditions, such as driving while impaired or driving outside a defined area or country.
 These costs can vary significantly.

-- Liability Insurance: it protects you if you damage someone else’s property or vehicle and is usually in a specified amount such as $1 million.
+- Liability Insurance: it protects you if you damage someone else’s property or vehicle.
+It is usually in a specified amount such as $1 million.

 - Personal Property / Effects Insurance: it covers your personal property if stolen from the rental car or damaged in an accident.

-CDW prices can be outrageous, and rental agents are often required to push them since it’s such a moneymaker for the company.
+CDW prices can be outrageous, and rental agents must often push them since it’s such a moneymaker for the company.
 They can cost anywhere from $15 – $30 per day, depending on the car, the company from which you’re renting, and the location where you’re renting the vehicle.

 Does Your Personal Auto Insurance Protect You?

 For most of us, the collision insurance we carry on our private vehicles also covers rental cars, at least in the U.S. and Canada.
 Thus, you can usually skip this coverage when you rent, but you should check with your insurance company in advance.

 - Important to Know: the big caveat, however, is that most times your personal auto insurance does not cover vehicles rented outside the U.S. and Canada.
 Again, call your insurance company (or check its website) to find out in which countries your policy provides coverage.
 You may need to buy insurance for your rental car.

 Even in the U.S. or Canada, though, your personal auto insurance may not cover what is called “loss of use” charges.
 That’s the amount the rental agency claims to lose from fees while the vehicle is in the repair shop.
 It is, however, sometimes covered under collision damage waiver (CDW) or loss damage waiver (LDW).